 - Convert decision table rules to test cases.

-It can be converted into decision table like:
+It can be converted into a decision table like:

 Each column corresponds to a rule which will become a test case for testing.
 So there will be 4 test cases.

-5. Requirement based testing – It includes validating the requirements given in SRS of software system.
+5. Requirement-based testing – It includes validating the requirements given in the SRS of a software system.

-6. Compatibility testing – The test case result not only depend on product but also infrastructure for delivering functionality.
+6. Compatibility testing – The test case results not only depends on the product but is also on the infrastructure for delivering functionality.
 When the infrastructure parameters are changed it is still expected to work properly.
-Some parameters that generally affect compatibility of software are:
+Some parameters that generally affect the compatibility of software are: